neijrr/nextcloud_passwords_handbook_ru/Users/F.A.Q.md

 ## Import and Export
-#### I want to import from another password manager but the import does not list it
+#### I want to import from another password manager but there is no option for this service
 Most password managers do offer a CSV export.
 If you have that csv file, you can choose the option "Other / Custom CSV" and map the fields yourself.
 See the [import section](./Import#custom-csv-import-options) for further information.